UCL-ION-python-course-2025/regular-tic-tac-toe/README.md

 **Inputs:**

-1. The board - a flat list of strings `" "` for empty, `"X"` or `"O"`, where the grid below shows how the list index corresponds to locations on the board.
+1. The board - a flat list of numbers (0, 1 or -1).
+1 is your counters, -1 is your opponents, 0 is empty.
+The grid below shows how the list index corresponds to locations on the board.
 E.g. top left corner is the first element of the list.

 ```
 0 | 1 | 2